turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 2. Build something interesting that demonstrates your skills, delivers value to the user, and makes use of open data.
 3. Learn about providing and consuming JSON APIs
-4. Learn to use a Virtual Private Server along with automating common tasks

 It is *not* a goal that you build something totally unique.
 Imitate, then innovate.